PrestaShop/prestashop.github.io/content/news/posts/2017/prestashop-and-docker.md

  - development
 ---

+{{% notice type="success" title="Documentation available!" icon="megpahone" %}}
+If you want to read more about Docker in PrestaShop, make sure to check the latest documentation on [how to install and use PrestaShop with docker](https://devdocs.prestashop-project.org/8/basics/installation/environments/docker/).
+{{% /notice %}}

 You’ve most probably heard about Docker and how great it is for development (and even maybe for production).
 Good news: we’ve cooked some things to help you develop on PrestaShop, thanks to Docker!

 Quick reminder for those of you not familiar with Docker.
 No, it’s not about Khaki pants (raise your hand if you’ve spotted a private joke).
 Docker helps you run and create images with containers, without having to install a virtual machine on your own.
 And once you’ve downloaded an image, you can deploy it in as many containers as needed - crazy and extremely convenient!